Louis Messina, Sr.

 Louis Messina, Sr.: Promoter & Club Owner

 Timelines that bring Messina into control of these two enterprises are not completely clear.
 GTR was operating as a successful club when Eddie Burbridge visited in 1937 on his “jive tour of clubs,” reporting for the Louisiana Weekly that he stopped by “Johnny Tessitore’s Gypsy Tea Room for their last floor show” as well as Mike Tessitore’s Japanese Garden.
 At the GTR, he ran into Allen Page, another local sports and entertainment promoter who was also “big boss of the Black Pelicans.”
 The Weekly would write, in 1948, “Local baseball and boxing fans are fortunate in having two of America’s outstanding sports promoters in their midst.
 These two astute devotees of top-notch sports are Allen Page, the South’s premier impresario of diamond excellence, and Louis Messina, Dixie’s own version of the immortal Tex Rickard.”
-Featured at the GTR were Alma Purnell, the Sepia Eleanor Powell (whom many said was a better dancer than Ginger Rogers but not a better partner to Fred Astaire) and Stove-pipe, the comedian, who was “a scream. “
+Regularly featured at the GTR were Alma Purnell, the Sepia Eleanor Powell (whom many said was a better dancer than Ginger Rogers) and Stove-pipe, the comedian, who was “a scream. “

-The Gypsy Tea Room, courtesy of Hogan Jazz Archives, Tulane University
+The Gypsy Tea Room, “the South’s longest night spot,” courtesy of Hogan Jazz Archives, Tulane University

 Messina is identified as “the genial proprietor” of the Gypsy Tea Room in December 1939, his name thereafter mentioned in the Louisiana Weekly increasingly as a music promoter and organizer.
 By early 1940, the Zulus were headquartered at the GTR, which soon after enlarged to include an open air dance pavilion.
 Its grand re-opening celebrated St. Joseph’s Day and Easter with a big show and dance featuring Don Raymond’s and Papa Celestin’s orchestras.
 Sometimes called “the South’s longest night spot,” GTR was re-modeled again in 1945, to accommodate 2,000 patrons.
 Musicians Local 496 often held its meetings there.
 For a while during World War II, Messina also operated a Gypsy Tea Room #2.
 In 1945, he was elected president of the Dixie Promoters Association in a meeting held at the GTR.